 It’s, therefore, crucial to highlight that synthetic cannabinoids are NOT safe, and shouldn’t be marketed as safe and beneficial for people with various health conditions, as in this case, the potential adverse reactions outweigh the positive effects.

 How to recognize synthetic cannabinoids

-As said, SC are sold in herbal mixtures, K2, Spice, Kronic, Magic Dragon, Puff and Zeus being only a few examples.
+As said, SC is sold in herbal mixtures, K2, Spice, Kronic, Magic Dragon, Puff, and Zeus being only a few examples.
 There are, however, hundreds of other mixes that contain SC and the legal status of these products varies from one country to another.

 How can you recognize SC?
 Unfortunately, unless you test the mixtures in the lab, it’s hard to tell if the package really contains synthetic compounds, or THC, or a combination of natural and synthetic cannabinoids.

 The take-home idea here is that synthetic cannabinoids are not safe and should not be consumed for recreational purposes.